-The funny thing about play-in games is that anything can happen.
-In this case, though, the Giants seized control by about the 4th inning, and their folk hero, Madison Bumgarner (more on him later) shut out the Pirates to advance to the NLDS against the Washington Nationals.
-The Divisional Series was remembered mostly for the second game, which trudged on for 18 innings and over 6 hours until Brandon Belt skied a Tanner Roark pitch into the seats, and the 2–1 victory was mercifully sealed after Hunter Strickland shut the door in the bottom half of the inning.
+The funny thing about play-in games is that they can be unpredictable.
+In this case, though, the Giants seized control by about the fourth inning, and their folk hero, Madison Bumgarner (more on him later), shut out the Pirates to advance to the NLDS against the Washington Nationals.
+The Divisional Series is remembered mostly for the second game, which trudged on for 18 innings and over six hours until Brandon Belt skied a Tanner Roark pitch into the seats.
+The 2–1 victory was mercifully sealed after Hunter Strickland shut the door in the bottom half of the inning.

 FINALLY: a World Series in this story that isn’t just a footnote.
-The Giants had established themselves as the favorite going in to the series, because at this point, why would you bet against them?
-For the third time in six years, a team of virtually the same guys had overcome all the odds to make it to the big stage yet again.
-The world simply said, “yep, we get it”, and just like that, David had become Goliath.
-They were facing the scrappy Kansas City Royals, a team with a killer bullpen, and a small-ball style of play—dubbed “YostBall” after their stoic manager, Ned Yost.
-The Royals reminded many of the Giants from their 2010 season, not a lot of star power necessarily, but made timely plays when they mattered.
-Now, they would try and beat the Giants at their own game, and they almost did.
-The teams would trade wins for the first four games of the series, each team blowing out the other in the process.
-San Fransisco opening the series with an 11–4 win, only to see the Royals counter with a 7–2 win the next night.
-The Giants seemed to take control of the series, winning the fourth and fifth game, and forcing the Royals into a possible elimination in Game 6.
+The Giants had established themselves as the favorite going into the Series—at this point, why would you bet against them?
+For the third time in six years, a virtually unchanged team had overcome the odds to make it to the big stage.
+The world simply said, “Yep, we get it.”
+And just like that, David had become Goliath.
+They were facing the scrappy Kansas City Royals, a team with a killer bullpen and a small-ball style of play—dubbed “YostBall” after their stoic manager, Ned Yost.
+The Royals reminded many of the 2010 Giants: not a lot of star power, but timely plays when they mattered.
+Now they would try to beat the Giants at their own game, and they almost did.
+The teams would trade wins for the first four games of the Series, each team blowing out the other in due course.
+San Francisco opened the series with an 11–4 win only to see the Royals counter with a 7–2 win the next night.
+The Giants seemed to take control of the Series, winning the fourth and fifth games and forcing the Royals into a possible elimination in Game 6.
 Instead, the Royals would trounce the Giants in a 10–0 effort, bringing on a seventh and deciding game.